U.S. Supreme Court vacancy upends presidential race

 Democratic candidate Hillary Clinton seemed inclined to make McConnell's threat a campaign issue.

-"The Republicans in the Senate and on the campaign trail who are calling for Justice Scalia’s seat to remain vacant dishonor our Constitution," Clinton said in a statement.
+"The Republicans in the Senate and on the campaign trail who are calling for Justice Scalia’s seat to remain vacant dishonour our Constitution," Clinton said in a statement.

 Axelrod said that the issue could help Clinton, locked in a tight race with U.S. Senator Bernie Sanders of Vermont.